andrewjwaggoner/nvim-config/README.md

 ### The Config Folder

-The main config folder is `lua/me/config`.
+The main config folder is `lua/config`.
 This is where all of the setup functions exist.
-I package them up via `init.lua` so that I can just require `me` and get all of the setup functions.
+I package them up via `init.lua` so that I can just require `plugins` and get all of the setup functions.
 This is a nice way to keep things organized.
 They are split up by plugin, so you can easily find the setup function for a specific plugin.

 What is the config parameter?
-This is used in [packer.nvim](https://github.com/wbthomason/packer.nvim).
+This is used in [Lazy](https://github.com/folke/lazy.nvim).
-You may need to check the documentation of Packer to know how to use it.
-If your plugin file gets complicated you can create another file: `modules/your-folder-name/config.lua` to avoid making the plugins.lua file too long.
-I recommend lazy-loading plugins, although NeoVim seems to be quite fast even with many loaded.
-Check the usage in modules, it will improve your Neovim startup speed. lazy-loading is not magic, it just loads your config into some autocmds, you can check the packer_compiled.lua to understand it.

-NOTE: Not using the default path configuration in Packer.
-It currently uses the plugins folder.
-So the compiled file path to `~/.local/share/nvim/site/lua`.
-Use `:h autocmd` to learn more about it.
-When you edit the config and open Neovim, you'll notice that it doesn't take effect.
-Use PackerCompile to generate a new  compile file with your changes.
+You may need to check the documentation of Lazy to know how to use it.

 ### How To Configure Keymaps